Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 Both the $10,000 and maximum jail time of 15 years are incredibly strict penalties that should not be taken lightly.
 Not only is the fine a very high amount of money that most people don’t have access to, but the maximum jail time is a very extensive amount of time to spend in jail and away from your loved ones.
 It could potentially be a quarter of your life spent in jail which is much wasted time that could be spent living your life to the fullest.
 For these reasons, it is especially imperative that you reach out for legal assistance after being charged with aggravated criminal damage to property.
 Having an experienced defense attorney like Carl Barkemeyer can make all the difference when trying to fight for your freedom in court and defend yourself against the charges of aggravated criminal damage to property.

-The first step to a potential successful defense when charged with aggravated criminal damage to property is to contact us immediately at the offices of Carl Barkemeyer, criminal defense attorney.
-Mr. Barkemeyer is very experienced with the Louisiana legal system and has defended many aggravated criminal damage to property cases over the years.
-He and his legal team will carefully look over the evidence in your specific case and craft a defense that will fit your situation.
+The first step to a potential successful defense when charged with aggravated criminal damage to property is to contact our lawyers.
+The Barkemeyer Law Firm is very experienced with the Louisiana legal system and has defended many aggravated criminal damage to property cases over the years.
+We will carefully look over the evidence in your specific case and craft a defense that will fit your situation.
 One way this can be achieved is by disproving that the bodily injury or human danger was foreseeable, which if disproven could lessen the charges from aggravated criminal damage to property down to simple charges.
 This could help by decreasing the penalties, including lessening the jail time overall.
 Another factor that needs to be looked at is whether the damage to the property was intentional without consent as well.
-However, for more positive results in the outcome of your case, it is imperative that you have a competent and knowledgeable defense attorney working with you like Carl Barkemeyer.
-If you have recently been charged with aggravated criminal damage to property in the Baton Rouge area of Louisiana, please contact us at (225) 964-6720 for legal aid immediately on your case.
+However, for more positive results in the outcome of your case, it is imperative that you have a competent and knowledgeable defense attorney working with you like the Barkemeyer Law Firm.

-Contact Carl Barkemeyer, Aggravated Criminal Damage to Property Defense Lawyer in Baton Rouge, Louisiana at (225) 964-6720 if you need help.
+Contact our Aggravated Criminal Damage to Property Defense Lawyers in Louisiana if you need help.